-B. Neutron scattering experiments
+B. Neutron Scattering Experiments

-The QENS experiments on the protonated samples were carried out by combining the time-of-flight FOCUS instrument28 at the Paul Scherrer Institut in Villigen and the SPHERES backscattering spectrometer29 at the Heinz-Maier-Leibnitz Zentrum in Garching in a finally effective explored Q-range of $0.22 \le Q \le 1.84 \,\text{Å}^-$ Neutron Spin Echo (NSE) spectrometer $IN11c^{30}$ at the Institute Laue Langevin (ILL) in Grenoble was used to study the dynamic structure factor in the $0.15 \le Q \le 1.64 \,\text{Å}^$ range on the deuterated systems.31 In fully deuterated samples, the scattered neutron intensity is dominated by the coherent contribution, where all atomic pair correlations are approximately equally weighted.32 Three temperatures well above T_g were investigated for both kinds of samples.
-Accessing low Q-values, the structural properties at large length scales were explored on the deuterated systems by small angle neutron scattering (SANS) in the D11 instrument at the ILL.33 The integrated intensity of FOCUS spectra complemented this information for high Q-values in the neighborhood of the amorphous halo.
+The QENS experiments on the protonated samples were carried out by combining the time-of-flight FOCUS instrument at the Paul Scherrer Institut in Villigen and the SPHERES backscattering spectrometer at the Heinz-Maier-Leibnitz Zentrum in Garching in a finally effective explored Q-range $0.22 \leq Q \leq 1.84 \, \text{Å}^{-1}$.
+The Neutron Spin Echo (NSE) spectrometer IN11c30 at the Institute Laue Langevin

+(ILL) in Grenoble was used to study the dynamic structure factor in the $0.15 \leq Q \leq 1.64 \text{ Å}^{-1}$ range on the deuterated systems31.
+In fully deuterated samples the scattered neutron intensity is dominated by the coherent contribution, where all atomic pair correlations are approximately equally weighted32.
+Three temperatures well above T_g were investigated for both kinds of samples.
+Accessing low Q-values, the structural properties at large length scales were explored on the deuterated systems by small angle neutron scattering (SANS) at the D11 instrument at the ILL33.
+The integrated intensity of FOCUS spectra complemented this information for high Q-values in the neighborhood of the amorphous halo.

 III.
-QENS RESULTS: H-SELF-MOTIONS FROM PROTONATED SAMPLES
+QENS RESULTS: H-SELF MOTIONS FROM PROTONATED SAMPLES

 Figure 2 shows QENS results after Fourier transformation into the time domain and deconvolution from instrumental resolution.
-The panels on the left correspond to the hPrec sample and on the right to the hNP sample.
+The panels on the left correspond to the hPrec sample, and on the right to the hNP sample.
 FOCUS (circles) and SPHERES (diamonds) data are combined.